White wine: Treatments before fermentation

-The first step in processing the grapes at the winery is to separate the components of the wort that are needed from the unwanted parts.
+The first step in processing the grapes at the winery is to separate the components of the fruit that are needed from the unwanted parts.
 The process followed at this stage will determine the future quality of the wine.
 For this, the clusters are generally shaken then trampled.
-The practice of moderate trampling allows the grains to burst, releasing the juice and pulp (it cannot be used for white wine from black grapes because the premature bursting of the berries would cause a coloured must).
+The practice of moderate trampling allows the grains to burst, releasing the juice and pulp (it cannot be used for white wine from black grapes because the premature bursting of the berries would cause a colored must).
 The practice of shaking or stalking has the advantage of separating the stems from the cluster of grapes and avoids giving the wine an herbaceous taste at pressing.
-The skin is not macerated and the transparent yellow colour is retained.
+The skin is not macerated and the transparent yellow color is retained.

 The winemaker can soak the skins of white grapes and practice maceration if the quality of the grapes is good.
 Pre-fermentation Maceration is generally performed at a controlled temperature to delay the onset of fermentation.
 This technique improves the extraction of varietal aromas and their precursors which are mainly located in the skin.
 Acidity decreases as does the ratio of Colloids (large pectin type molecules) and aging potential.
-To be implemented, this process requires a perfect de-stalking, moderate crushing and sulphite to protect the wort from oxidation.
+To be implemented, this process requires a perfect de-stalking, moderate crushing and sulfite to protect the juice from oxidation.
 The duration (typically 5 to 18 hours at 18 °C) depends on the variety, the temperature of maceration, the maturity of the grape, and the quality of the soil.